 Exchanging Currencies (PHP or US$ to HK$)

-While we were planning the trip, we learned from online communities that although the exchange rate was good, money changers at Tsim Sha Tsui (downtown) offered better rates.
+While we were planning the trip, we learned from online communities that although the exchange rate at the airport was good, money changers at Tsim Sha Tsui (downtown) offered better rates.

 Our original plan was just to exchange a small amount, enough for breakfast and bus fare, and then convert most of our US dollars to HK dollars in Tsim Sha Tsui.
 Fortunately, we didn’t have to do that since we already had Octopus Cards and that was all we need to go to Tsim Sha Tsui.